ATLENA/lat-tomcat-test/README.md

 You can get [installation guide](https://github.com/OpenLENA/lena-was/wiki/Installation-Guide) and getting started.

 ## Getting Help
-If you are having some trouble with LENA?
+If you are having some trouble with LA:T?
 Contact us the way you want.
 + Check the [reference documentation](https://github.com/OpenLENA/lena-was/wiki).
 + Notify us the problem by using [GitHub's Issue](https://github.com/OpenLENA/lena-was/issues/new).
 + Feel free to join our [community](https://groups.google.com/g/lena-oe) and ask that to us.